Updated for 2025

 Subtract SOCSO

 Deduct based on your wage bracket (RM0.10 to RM21.00/month).
-Your employer matches this at a higher rate.

 4